BerkantP0/Google-Browser-Extension-for-Classifying-Selected-Text/README.md

 # Google Extension That Classifies Selected Turkish Text Based On Toxicity

+This project involves developing a Google Chrome extension that allows users to classify selected text on web pages.
+The extension leverages machine learning algorithms to analyze the content and categorize it based on predefined criteria such as sentiment, topic, or presence of hate speech.
+Users can select any text segment on a webpage, and the extension will provide real-time classification results, enhancing the browsing experience by offering immediate insights into the nature of the content.

 ## Setting Up a Chrome Extension with Local API